nishitsardessai/FormulaShare/README.md

 By leveraging standard formula fields, FormulaShare lets admins quickly specify how records should be shared using a familiar feature.
 Complex relationships and conditions can be set where needed.
 Rules in custom metadata point FormulaShare to the relevant fields and objects.

-Suppose custom objects A (representing a country, for example) and B (for instance a job opportunity for that country) are related through a lookup or master detail relationship.
-If we want the ability to say "any users identified from records of object A should have access to linked records in object B", that's not possible with out of the box Salesforce functionality.
+Suppose custom objects A (representing a country, for example) and B (for instance a job opportunity for that country) are related through a lookup.
+If we want the to make sure users linked to object A should have access to related records in object B, that's not possible with out of the box Salesforce functionality.

 With FormulaShare, we can set a rule to reference a formula field on object B which specifies who the record should be shared with.
 The field could be a formula populating with a user, role or a group which is indicated on object A.